 SELECT emp_name,dept_name FROM emp INNER JOIN dept USING(EMP_ID) ORDER BY emp_name DESC;

-In this tutorial I try to sum up all the concepts of INNER JOIN hope you enjoyed reading.
+In this tutorial I tried to sum up all the concepts of INNER JOIN hope you enjoyed reading.

-Do Share this article with your friends on social networking.
+Do Share this article with your friends on social network.
 You can also watch my Video for the same.
 Thanks!